 The liberal arts education offered by the School of Arts and Sciences at Catholic University can be the foundation upon which to build a happy and balanced life.
-As Dean Aaron Dominguez has said, "If you want to be a scientist, you should learn some philosophy.
+As former Dean Aaron Dominguez said, "If you want to be a scientist, you should learn some philosophy.
 If you want to be a philosopher, you should learn some physics."

 This balanced approach to education is what unites our school as a community.
 It encourages every student and every member of our faculty and staff to value all of the areas of study within the school.
 The transcendentals of truth, beauty, and goodness are brought together through the sciences seeking truth, the arts and humanities aspiring to beauty, and the social sciences leading to goodness.